Operation Game Warden: Development

 In response to the deficiencies of the Republic of Vietnam Navy (RVNN), on 18 December 1965 the U.S. Navy established Operation Game Warden and placed Task Force 116 in command.
 Task Force 116, consisted of five divisions patrolling different sections of the Mekong Delta.
 The operation was originally placed under the command of Rear Admiral Norvell G. Ward, however command was later given to Captain Burton B. Witham Jr. on 18 May 1966.
 Task Force 116 began as a small fleet of 31-foot river patrol boats (PBRs), each crewed by a complement of four and equipped with radars, radios, two 50-caliber machine gun forward, a 50-caliber machine gun aft, a 7.62mm machine gun and a rapid fire 40 mm grenade launcher, but expanded to include landing ships tanks (LSTs), mine sweeping boats (MSBs), large personnel landing crafts (LCPLs), landing ship docks (LSDs), and helicopters.
-At its height in October 1968, Task Force 116 had a total of 2,032 personnel, 250 PBRs, 7 MSBs, and 31 other assorted craft lead by Underwater Demolition Teams and SEALs.
+At its height in October 1968, Task Force 116 had a total of 2,032 personnel, 250 PBRs, 7 MSBs, and 31 other assorted craft led by Underwater Demolition Teams and SEALs.
 The Navy established a training facility specifically for river patrol personnel in Coronado, California called the Amphibious Training Center.
 However, the training soon moved to the Naval Inshore Operations Training Center on Mare Island after the Navy recognized the similarities between the sloughs of the Sacramento River and those of the Mekong River Delta.